ComparativeGenomicsToolkit/cactus/DEVELOPMENT.md

 # Notes on developing and debugging cactus

+## Overriding make settings
+A file include.local.mk can be created in the root directory to override make variables, including setting environment variables.
+This should not be committed.

 ## Environment variables controlling how cactus is run
 - CACTUS_BINARIES_MODE - how are cactus programs found?